Contract & Commercial Management Training

 We have delivered bespoke contract management training and development to organisations such as Chevron, RBS, Shell, Total, NHS and PASA throughout the world, over the past 25 years.

 Our experience and research in this field identified a number of key issues and challenges faced by contracting organisations and that a series of key messages needed to be emphasised during our courses.

-One of the key messages throughout the course is that participants need to appreciate that contract management is a critical management process and that they have a key management role, which is reflected in the need for effective planning, organising and controlling.
+One of the key messages throughout the course is that participants need to appreciate that Contract Management is a critical management process and that they have a key management role.
+This is reflected in the need for effective planning, organising and controlling.